ibrahim317/cpp-makefile/README.md

 ## Features supported
 By using this Makefile template one can create `main.cpp` as an entiry point, `src` directory for source files and `include` directory for header files

+## Setup
+To start on your project:
+1. First copy the Makefile into your working directory
+2. Run `make setup` command which creates `src`, `include` and `build` directories which are need
+3.